CSC207-UofT/plannr/phase2/design_document.md

 ### **Plannr and Low Physical Effort (Principle 6)**

-In the future, Plannr will allow users to add multiple expenses and events at once without being being redirected to main view or the main expenses view to minimize repetitive action.
-As a mobile app, that r noPlannt require excessive physical effort to use and does not have any advance graphic features that would drain battery life.
+In the future, Plannr will allow users to add multiple expenses and events at once without being redirected to main view or the main expenses view to minimize repetitive action.
+As a mobile app, Plannr should not require excessive physical effort to use and does not have any advance graphic features that would drain battery life.

 ### **Plannr and Size and Space for Approach and Use (Principle 7)**